National presence. Local knowledge. Exclusively hospitality.

 It didn’t take Callie Brakefield long to become indispensable at The Plasencia Group.
 Hired in January 2015, Callie quickly earned a reputation for being hyper efficient, detail-orientated and cool under pressure.
 As the firm’s Executive Assistant, Callie serves as CEO Lou Plasencia’s right hand.
 A natural planner, she effortlessly manages the executive’s meetings, travel schedule and community engagements.

-Prior to joining The Plasencia Group, Callie served as an Executive Assistant at MCNA Dental, a Fort Lauderdale-based dental benefits administrator.
-At MCNA, Callie provided daily support to C-level management, coordinated and maintained complex schedules, and managed travel arrangements.
-She also acted as the point of contact for internal departments and outside clients, managed corporate records and created spreadsheets for board meetings.
+Prior to joining The Plasencia Group, Callie served as an Executive Assistant at MCNA Dental, a Fort Lauderdale-based dental benefits administrator for state agencies and managed care organizations.
+At MCNA, Callie provided support to C-level management, coordinated and maintained complex schedules and managed travel arrangements.
+She also acted as the point of contact for internal departments and outside clients and managed corporate records.

-Despite studying hospitality management at Florida Atlantic University, The Plasencia Group is Callie’s first foray into the hotel industry.
-She lives in Valrico and on the weekends, moonlights as an event planner for family and friends.
-She is a lover of pilates, her mischievous cocker spaniel and her precocious niece and nephew.
+With 13 years of administrative experience and despite studying hospitality management at Florida Atlantic University, The Plasencia Group is her first foray into the hotel industry.
+Callie lives in Valrico and loves spending time with her family and traveling.

 “I’m not easily frazzled or intimidated.
 I’m on the phone with CEOs at major investment firms on a daily basis and it just feels right.”